 1. Gratitude improves the quality and duration of sleep

 The study found that gratitude practice improved sleep quality.
 Those who participated slept for longer periods of time and reported less daytime dysfunction.
-These improvements were due to subjects noting there blessings before sleep.
+These improvements were due to subjects noting their blessings before sleep.

 2. Gratitude improves physical health

 In 2013, 962 Swiss adults ranging from 19 to 84 years were given a gratitude questionnaire to see if and why gratitude contributed to better physical health.
 The findings suggest that grateful individuals experienced better physical health.
-This was due to their greater psychological health, willingness to engage in healthy activities and seek help for health concerns.
+This was due to their greater psychological health, willingness to engage in healthy activities, and seek help for health concerns.

 3. Gratitude increases job satisfaction

-Reiki doesn’t replace conventional medicine.
+Please note: Reiki doesn’t replace conventional medicine.
 It complements it.